Rules on Political Campaign Activities

 It depends: Posting flyers and posters must conform to the district policies on posting,

-which requires approval by the Office of Student Development.
-But in addition, be
+which requires approval by the Campus Life & Student Engagement.
+But in addition,

-aware that there are special rules for political campaign posters.
-You can put a poster
+be aware that there are special rules for political campaign posters.
+You can put

-or sign in your office, as long as it does NOT point out a window into common areas
+a poster or sign in your office, as long as it does NOT point out a window into common

-(where it could be interpreted as the viewpoint of the college/district), and as long
+areas (where it could be interpreted as the viewpoint of the college/district), and

-as it does not point out into classrooms, where it would influence students.
-If it
+as long as it does not point out into classrooms, where it would influence students.

-is facing only into your office, it is OK.
-In most cases posting flyers on walls uses
+If it is facing only into your office, it is OK.
+In most cases posting flyers on walls

-college/district resources.
-If there are some specific student-owned bulletin boards
+uses college/district resources.
+If there are some specific student-owned bulletin

-that are dedicated to allowing political campaign posters, then all viewpoints must
+boards that are dedicated to allowing political campaign posters, then all viewpoints

 Can informational flyers and posters be posted on campus?

-Yes, informational flyers and posters may be posted on campus, provided they conform to the district policies on posting, which requires approval by the Office of Student Development.
+Yes, informational flyers and posters may be posted on campus, provided they conform to the district policies on posting, which requires approval by the Campus Life & Student Engagement.